 From then on, the rest of the process is similar to most basic eCommerce platforms, as you can:

 The next question to discuss is, "What is Wordpress WooCommerce pricing?"
-As we already mentioned above, the WooCommerce plugin itself is free to download.
-No extra steps are required if you already have a WordPress website with WordPress hosting.
+As mentioned earlier, the WooCommerce plugin itself is free to download.
+If you already have a WordPress website with hosting, installing WooCommerce requires no extra steps.

 But what if you don't have WordPress hosting yet or are planning to move your store to WooCommerce from another platform?
 In that case, you need to select a host for your store first before downloading the plugin.
-Depending on your chosen provider and needs, it usually costs from $3.99 to about $5000.
+Depending on your chosen hosting provider and needs, it usually costs $3.99 to about $5,000.

 Plus, you also need to register a domain (the web address people will use to find your site), which typically starts with a low introductory price that goes up over time.
 On average, you can expect to pay about $15 per year for a domain name, but some high-value or privately held ones can be much more expensive.